 You should expect to be in college every day but the timing and spread of lessons will depend on your individual timetable.

-Students joining us in 2018 will choose three A Levels or Vocational courses, or a combination of the two.
-Depending on your GCSE score, you could also choose a fourth A Level or an additional AS Level.
+Students joining us in 2020 will choose three A Levels or Vocational courses, or a combination of the two.
+Depending on your GCSE score, you could also choose a fourth A Level.

 No, unlike schools Sixth Form Colleges do not have specialisms.
 We have many subject strengths and these certainly include Drama and an outstanding Art Department which also offers the post-18 Foundation Diploma in Art & Design validated by University of the Arts, London (UAL).